Really interesting presentation that makes you think on HR policies and performance.

 Just ask your staff to tell you what the official mission statement of your company is, and you very quickly will see my point.
 Most employees, and that includes senior executives, simply do not know it!
 The reasons for that are many.
 The employee joined the company recently, there is a poor communication from the top, there is lack of interest for it, and in most cases: the statement is too long and too complicated to memorize.

 Here is another disappointment for those who worked hard at formulating those magic words: your customers do not know your Mission Statement, either.
 Why?
-Because they care about their business first and they have seen your Mission Statement in many variations at your competitors’ places, too.
+Because they care about their business first.
+Moreover, they have seen your Mission Statement in many variations at your competitors’ places, too.

 Too many mission statements just sound all too familiar.
 They are all about your company being the first choice supplier of top quality that cherishes the customers to whom they add value, etc, etc.